golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 ```

-The Ray dashboard visualizes the nodes and what happens to them.
+Ray dashboard visualizes the nodes and various other aspects of a running cluster, like specific jobs and function calls that get executed by each node.

 Run `ray dashboard golem-cluster.yaml` to forward your cluster's dashboard to [http://localhost:8265](http://localhost:8265).
 Keep it on to keep the tunnel active.